 The biblical writers often use contrasting words and phrases to emphasize a point.
 Consider Romans 8, for example.
 Here Paul is contrasting two laws: the law of sin and death, which brings us into condemnation, and the law of the Spirit of life in Christ Jesus, which frees us from the other law.
 Paul relates these two laws to two sources for our living: the spirit and the flesh.
-Using two colors, we could highlight the words flesh and spirit in this chapter to see the contrast between the two ways of living Paul describes.
+Using two colors, we could highlight the words flesh and spirit in this chapter to see the contrast between

 The most direct way to see the main idea in what we are reading is to look for expressions of emphasis in the text.
 For example, after showing again and again the superiority of Christ’s priesthood over that of Aaron, the writer of Hebrews says, “Now the main point of what we have to say is this: We have such a High Priest, One Who is seated at the right hand of the majestic God in heaven” (Heb.8:1—Amplified Bible).
 By highlighting the expression Now the main point of what we have to say is this, we will be reminded whenever we come to this passage that the awesome superiority of Christ is the main idea of Hebrews.